ethanfuerst/mpg-dashboard/README.md

 *clean_c_data.csv* - .csv that stores car data to visualize

-*clean_all_data.csv* - .csv that stores data in clean_m_data.csv and clean_c_data.csv, has extra column to differentiate which vehicle fill up was for

-*mpg_data.ipynb* - notebook that provides insight to mpg from clean_c_data.csv and clean_m _data.csv
+*mpg_data.ipynb* - notebook that provides insight to mpg from clean_c_data.csv

 *mpg_workbook.ipynb* - notebook where I work on adding other columns or other things

 *mpg_update.command* - command file that I run on my laptop that runs mpg_extract.py to clean the data and update the .csv files and then pushes changes to github

-*mpgdatavis.twb* - tableau workbook where I visualize all data and create a dashboard
+*carmpg.twb* - tableau workbook where I visualize car mpg data and create a dashboard

 *mpg_vis.ipynb* - notebook where I visualize data with matplotlib/seaborn and other python packages